-When students first arrive at RB Cambridge, they are often shut-down and have little faith in any kind of future for themselves.
+When students first arrive at Red Balloon Cambridge, they are often shut down and have little faith in any kind of future for themselves.
 But, once it is agreed that this is the right place for them, and as long as they are ready to take that first step through our red front door, we will help them rediscover their self-belief and build a future for themselves they can believe in.
 This is why many of our students tell us that their time at Red Balloon Cambridge is a truly transformational process.

 About the Centre

-Red Balloon Cambridge provides a safe and supportive learning environment for up to 20 young people from Cambridgeshire and surrounding counties.
-Our Centre is open Monday to Friday from 9:00 to 15:30 during term time and students attend full-time or a reduced time-table depending on their needs and abilities.
+Red Balloon Cambridge operates in 2 small centres in central Cambridge.
+We provide a safe and supportive learning environment for up to 40 young people from Cambridgeshire and surrounding counties.
+Our Centres are open Monday to Friday from 9:00 to 15:30 during term time and students attend full-time or a reduced time-table depending on their needs and abilities.

 Students can join RB-Cambridge from age 11 to 16, with those already with us able to stay to the maximum age of 18 to complete their GCSEs.
 Though we have sixth-form aged students with us, we are not able to offer A-levels.
 The highest level of education we offer is Key Stage 4 (GCSEs and equivalent).

 “It's a place where I feel comfortable and where I can go at my own pace, I can focus on socialising and on my education comfortably.”

 From the Red Balloon Cambridge Centre